The Remains of the Day poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Remains of the Day against these established plot points, we can identify how James Ivory utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Remains of the Day within the drama genre.

 James Ivory's Structural Approach